 NOTE: The elevation change on this course is large!
 The GPS tracks taken so far have varied quite a bit, but it would be best to prepare for a total elevation gain on the 100M of 25-27k ft.

 Gender within Race You are required to register and run under your birth gender.
 This is a physical event where strength and skeletal structure can affect the outcome.
-We do not yet have a category for Other, such as vampire, werewolf, or runners with a VOmax exceeding 90, but if such a categorization is available in the future, then we will use it.
+We do not have the capability to test and assess participants to meet specific medical criteria, so let's keep it simple here.

 The base loop uses several Ft Mtn trail in a folded figure eight pattern that makes an inner and outer loop (with a crossover point at Cool Springs).
 There will be 3 full aid stations on the course, an aid point with water, coke, and snacks (if you can get the lid off the bear-proof container), and two water points - that gives 6 aid points per loop.
 Four of the aid points are crew accessible and easy to reach.
 The inner loop has 500 ft of elevation difference between the high and low points.
 The outer loop has 2900 ft of elevation difference between high and low points.
 There are many small hills along the course giving an elevation gain per loop of roughly 5500 ft.
 Course measurements using a barometric altimeter has recorded slightly under 25,000 ft of elevation gain for the 100M course and roughly 8000 ft of elevation gain for the 50k.
 But, your vertical mileage may vary.